flon-io/aabro/README.md

 Parsing trees.

-Where I come from it means "tree" (arbor).
+Where I come from, it means "tree" (from lat. "arbor").

 ## License